majidm55/TaskManagerUi/README.md

-Task Manager Application

-## **Getting Started with Vite**
+## **Task Manager Application**

-This project was bootstrapped with Vite, using the React TypeScript template with Material UI, TanStack Query, and Zustand state management.
+This project was bootstrapped with Vite, using the React TypeScript template and uses Material UI, TanStack Query, TanStack Router, and Zustand state management.

+## **Prerequisites**

+- node v22
+- npm v10

 ## **Available Scripts**

 In the project directory, you can run:
+`npm install`

+Installs all the packages

 `npm run dev`

 Runs the app in the development mode.
 Open http://localhost:5173 to view it in the browser (port may vary based on availability).

 The page will reload if you make edits.
-You will also see any lint errors in the console.

-`npm run build`

-Builds the app for production to the `dist` folder.

-`npm run preview`

-Serves the production build locally for testing.

-`npm run lint`

-Runs ESLint to check for code quality issues.

 ## **Features**

 - React components with Zustand state management
 - Asynchronous operations handled using TanStack Query
-- Responsive UI design using Material UI components and utilities
+- UI design using Material UI components and utilities
-- Task CRUD operations with ASP.NET Core backend
-- SQLite database for data persistence
-- Multi-status task management (Pending, In Progress, Completed, Cancelled)
+- Multi-status task management (Pending, In Progress, Completed, Archived)
-- Task pagination for better performance
+- Task pagination for better performance and handling larger data
 - Analytics dashboard with pie charts using Recharts
-- Type-safe routing with TanStack Router
+- Routing with TanStack Router

-## **Prerequisites**

-- node v18+
-- npm v8+
-- .NET Core SDK (for backend)
+- Type safety using Typescript

 ## **Installation**

 1. Navigate to project directory
 2. Install dependencies: `npm install`
-3. Ensure ASP.NET Core backend is running with SQLite database
+3. Ensure ASP.NET Core backend is running (port specified in project http://localhost:5157/api)

 ## **Usage**

 1. Run the development server: `npm run dev`
 2. Open your web browser and visit the URL shown in terminal (typically `http://localhost:5173`) to view the application.
-3. Backend API should be running to enable full functionality
+3. Backend API should be running to run the main app

 ## **Project Structure**

 - `src/`: Contains the application source code.
+  - `api/`: Contains API service functions and HTTP client configuration.
   - `components/`: Contains reusable React components for tasks, forms, and analytics.
-  - `stores/`: Contains Zustand state management stores.
+  - `layout/`: Contains large layout componenets for individual pages
-  - `types/`: Contains TypeScript type definitions and Zod schemas.
+  - `types/`: Contains TypeScript type definitions for globally used types.
   - `routes/`: Contains TanStack Router route definitions and page components.
-  - `utils/`: Contains utility functions and API helpers.
+  - `utils/`: Contains utility functions.
-  - `App.tsx`: Entry point of the application with router configuration.
+  - `queries`/: Contains query for fetching task data
-  - `main.tsx`: Renders the React app into the root HTML element.
+  - `main.tsx`: Renders the React app into the root HTML element and entry point of the application with router and query configuration.

-## **Configuration**

-- **Zustand configuration:**
-  - Global state stores for task management and UI state
-  - Persist middleware for local storage integration
-  - Type-safe state management with TypeScript

-- **TanStack Query configuration:**
-  - API call management with caching and background updates
-  - Optimistic updates for better user experience
-  - Error handling and retry logic

-- **Material UI configuration:**
-  - The project uses Material UI components and theming system
-  - Custom theme configuration with consistent design tokens
-  - Responsive breakpoints and component customization

-- **TanStack Router configuration:**
-  - Type-safe routing with automatic route generation
-  - Nested routes and layout components
-  - Route-based code splitting for performance

-## **Backend Integration**

-- **ASP.NET Core Web API** endpoints:
-  - `GET /api/tasks` - Fetch paginated tasks
-  - `POST /api/tasks` - Create new task
-  - `PUT /api/tasks/{id}` - Update task status/details
-  - `DELETE /api/tasks/{id}` - Delete task

-- **SQLite Database** for persistent storage of tasks and user data

 ## **Extra Features**